 Software engineering is a complex endeavor that requires the organization and coordination of many people and other resources.
-It needs the team to possess the ability to track progress, organize facilities and events, coordinate all the work, and integrate into the structure of the owning organization.
-The management competency encapsulates the abilities needed to be able to coordinate and track the work done by the team.
+It needs the team to possess the ability to track progress, organize facilities and events, co-ordinate all the work, and integrate into the structure of the owneeded to be able to coordinate and track the work. ning organization.
+The management competency encapsulates the abilities ork done by the team.
+64 Kernel and Language for Software Engineering Methods (Essence), v1.7 1